-Close the loop on waste and #ProtectWhatYouLove – especially your skin and your environment.
+We are all about closing the loop on waste and making sure we #ProtectWhatYouLove – especially your skin and our environment.
 For divers, surfers, swimmers, snorkelers, paddle boarders and wave jumpers, that environment is our oceans – and our oceans are saturated with plastic pollution.

 Together, we can protect what we love and keep plastic out of our oceans.